KINDERGARTEN LEARNING :

 Your child will have a variety of classroom assessments that will aid his or her teacher in knowing how to provide the best possible instruction for your child.
 These assessments will also help you know how well your child is learning and what extra support may be needed.
 In addition, your child will participate in some standardized assessments that are used to gauge how well your child is doing in his or her grade level.

-In Kindergarten, teachers assess student progress using the Georgia Kindergarten Inventory of Developing Skills (GKIDS).
-Teachers record progress on the GKIDS at four points in the year: August, October, January and May.
+In Kindergarten, teachers assess student progress using the Georgia Kindergarten Inventory of Developing Skills (GKIDS 2.0).
+Teachers record progress on the GKIDS at four points in the year: August, September, October and May.
 The GKIDS helps teachers identify strengths and needs of your child; and teachers adjust their instruction so learning is personalized to each student.

 All students in grades K-9 participate in the universal screening process for reading and math using a digital math inventory and a digital reading inventory.
 In Kindergarten, the reading inventory measures foundational reading skills, such as letter/word identification, word attack skills, and phonemic awareness.

 GKIDS Readiness Check: August & September

 Question Types: Kindergarten assessments include observations, analysis of student work, and direct assessment of skills.
 Students respond to teacher prompts and multiple-choice questions, called selected-response.
 Questions are often read aloud so young learners have a better chance of successfully completing all questions.
 Questions relate to subject areas such as Language Arts and Math and encourage students to apply a broad range of thinking skills.

 Parents can support students in easing any concern or anxiety about assessment:

 - Talk with your child about any tests or assessments.